Why Are There So Many Millipedes in My House?

 Call in the Professionals

-Your home belongs to your family and your beloved pets, not millipedes.
-If you notice any 1,000 leggers that have taken up residence, it’s time to call the New Jersey professionals.
+Your home belongs to your family and your beloved pets, not to the millipedes.
+If you notice any millipedes in your house that have taken up residence, it’s time to call Kapture—your New Jersey pest professionals.
 Pest control is our business and we can get rid of these creepy crawlers for you.